squarepupil/website-pages/src/pages/detailed.md

 It is a self-decided label.
 Thus, each school should be examined on its own merits.

+END

 ## Age-Mixing

+ABS

-++Children learn the most from those that are near to them in age.
-Older ones inspire and challenge the younger ones while the younger ones lead to compassionate leadership in the older ones.++
+Children learn the most from those that are near to them in age.
+Older ones inspire and challenge the younger ones while the younger ones lead to compassionate leadership in the older ones.

+BODY

 !indetail-lib.jpg,, right